Unlocking the Power of High Pressure Processing (HPP):

 The FDA Stance on Process Validation for HPP

-FDA has delineated clear guidelines on process validation, particularly for high pressure processing.
+FDA has delineated clear guidelines on process validation, particularly for high pressure processing of food.
 The Agency recognizes HPP as a kill step – a process in production that reduces or eliminates harmful microorganisms to safe levels.

 As per FDA guidelines, the food product manufacturer must scientifically validate the efficacy of the HPP process to achieve its intended effect.
 In the case of its use as a direct intervention against pathogens, it must prove to be effective in the inactivation of the most pressure-resistant strains.